DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "I'll guide you to Commander's office immediately.
 As for your subordinates, we already preparing lodgings and storehouse for them."

 "Understood.
-I'd like request to allow my bodyguards to accompany me: Fairin, Kai, Rinne."
+I'd like request to allow my bodyguards to accompany me: Farin, Kai, Rinne."

 Jeanne exchanged looks with these who had to follow her.
 On other hand, Rinne, still not understanding the whole situation, was in the middle of relentlessly looking around.